-This user manual covers these Elnec programmers: BeeHive204AP and BeeProg2AP.
+This user manual covers Elnec programmers BeeHive304 and BeeProg3.

-BeeHive204AP is the core for automated programmers and automatic test equipments (ATE).
-It is extremely fast universal 4x 48-pindrive concurrent multiprogramming system designed for high volume production programming.
-BeeHive204AP is an industrial version of BeeHive204.
+BeeHive304 is a desktop programmer but may be used as the core for automated programmers and automatic test equipments (ATE) too.
+It is ultra speed universal 4x64-pindrive concurrent multiprogramming system designed for high volume production programming of high capacity memories.
 The chips are programmed at near theoretical maximum programming speed.
-Using build-in ISP connectors the programmer is able to program ISP capable chips in-circuit.

-BeeProg2AP is the core for automated programmers and automatic test equipments (ATE) too.
-It is an extremely fast universal programmer with 48 powerful pindrivers designed for low volume production programming.
-BeeProg2AP is an industrial version of BeeProg2.
-Using build-in ISP connector the programmer is able to program ISP capable chips in-circuit.
+BeeProg3 is a desktop programmer but may be used as the core for automated programmers and automatic test equipments (ATE) too.
+It is ultra speed universal programmer with 64 powerful pindrivers designed for low volume production programming.

-Advanced design, including protection circuits, original brand components and careful manufacturing allows us to provide a three-years warranty for BeeHive204AP and BeeProg2AP on parts and labor for the programmers (limited to 500 insertion of programming module to Programming Module Interface connectors).
+Advanced design, including protection circuits, original brand components and careful manufacturing allows us to provide a three-year warranty for BeeHive304 and BeeProg3 on parts and labor for the programmers.
 This warranty terms are valid for customers, who purchase a programmer directly from Elnec company.
-The warranty conditions of Elnec sellers may differ depending on the target country law system or Elnec seller's warranty policy.
+The warranty conditions of Elnec sellers may be differ depending on the target country law system or Elnec seller's warranty policy.